-The second most frequent theme within the 'city image' category concerns the media - that is, press, TV and other entertainment stories (6.4% of all coverage).
-These stories are positive on 65% of occasions and negative only 15% of the time.
-Liverpool is often mentioned in the context of television programming, from documentaries to comedy and chat shows (i.e., 'Richard and Judy').
+The second most frequent theme within the city image category is media, TV and other entertainment stories (6.4% of all coverage).
+These stories are positive in 65% of occasions and negative only 15% of times.
+Liverpool is often mentioned in the context of television programming, from documentaries to comedy and chat shows (i.e. Richard and Judy).
 In 1996, there was a wide range of articles discussing TV documentaries on the city's social issues (such as the dramatisation of the Hillsborough disaster and the docks disputes).
-In March 2005, some of the press entertainment stories in national tabloids displayed a negative undertone, as they referred to the UK's failure to secure any points in the Eurovision Song Contest due to the "dismally tuneless" performance by the Liverpool duo Jemini (Daily Mail, March 2005).
-Throughout each of the three time periods, there have been a range of references made to the Granada Media group, all of them positive in terms of the city's image.
+In March 2005, some of the media entertainment stories took a negative undertone in national tabloids as they referred to the UK's failure to secure any points in the Eurovision Song Contest due to the "dismally tuneless" performance by the Liverpool duo Jemini (Daily Mail, March 2005).
+Throughout the three periods, there have been a range of references to the Granada Media group, all of them positive for the city's image.

-It is interesting to note that 5.8 % of all national stories referring to Liverpool mention university academics and research-related issues specifically.
-Most of these stories present quotes from university professors discussing new research findings, but others refer to academic conventions in the city and the universities' positions within the wider UK education and research league.
-Overall, there is a balance between references to the University of Liverpool and Liverpool John Moores University; the stories are 38% positive and 43% neutral (the latter mostly denotes brief references to university professors without direct references to the city itself).
-In 1996, many of these stories referred to education league tables and the position of Liverpool universities within the Research Assessment Exercise (RAE), and took a positive tone.
-In the same year, there was a number of references to the University of Liverpool's involvement with police schemes to capture criminals.
-In 2005, there were also a wide range of references to the 'Alder Hay Hospital organ scandal', linked to the University.
+It is interesting to note that 5.8 % of all national stories referring to Liverpool mention university academics and research related issues specifically.
+Most of these stories present quotes from university professors discussing new research findings, but they are also a range referring to academic conventions in the city and the universities' position within the wider UK education and research league.
+Overall, there is a balance between references to Liverpool University and Liverpool John Moores and the stories are 38% positive and 43% neutral (the later mostly denotes brief references to University professors without direct references to the city itself).
+In 1996, many of these stories referred to education league tables and the position of Liverpool universities on the Research Academic Exercise (RAE), using a positive tone.
+In the same year, there was a range of references to Liverpool University's involvement with police schemes to capture criminals.
+In 2005, there were also a wide range of references to the 'Alder Hay Hospital organ scandal', linked to the university.

-Health-related stories account for 5.7% of all references to Liverpool.
-These tend to be of a negative nature, and cover issues of malnutrition and damaging levels of teenage pregnancy, amongst others.
-On the positive side, some health-related stories concern breakthroughs in health research at the Liverpool universities.
-Overall, health stories present a negative picture of Liverpool in 64% of cases, and a positive one in 26% of cases.
+Health related stories account for 5.7% of all references to Liverpool.
+These tend to be of a negative nature and cover issues of malnutrition and damaging levels of teenager pregnancy among others.
+On the positive side, some health-related stories are simply stories about breakthroughs in health research at the Liverpool universities.
+Overall, health stories present a negative picture of Liverpool in 64% of cases, and a positive one in 26%.

 References to Liverpool in the context of Beatles stories account for 3.5% of coverage.
-Although most of these articles are brief, there are also quite a range of long features (more than 1⁄2 a page), offering some analysis of, or background reference to, Liverpool and its music scene more widely.
+Although most of these articles tend to be brief, there are also quite a range of long features (more than $\frac{1}{2}$ a page), offering some analysis and background references to Liverpool and its music scene more widely.
 These stories are 71% positive (only negative in 3% of cases) and were more predominant in 1996.
-In 2005, they seem to be substituted with other stories, either on the current city music scene or with specific reference to tourism developments.
+In 2005, they seem to be substituted by other stories on the current city music scene or linked to tourism developments.

 It is relevant to note the level of references to the Liverpool dock disputes in 1996.
-It should be realised that dock strike-related stories have also been coded within the 'economics' category as part of coverage on 'employment' issues; such stories are coded in this way when the strike is referred to 'in passing' and is used to discuss the general state of the city, rather than constituting an in-depth analysis of the issue itself.
+It must be noted that dock strike related stories have also been coded within the Economics category as part of coverage on 'employment' issues; it is coded here when it is referred to in passing and is used to discuss the state of the city, rather than constituting an in-depth study of the issue itself.